What is the difference in Grass finished and Grain finished?

 Taste of GrassFinished Beef

-Compared to grain-fed beef, grass-finished products are often described as having a distinctively different taste.
+Compared to grain-fed beef, true grass-finished products are often described as having a distinctively different taste.
+Some say it's similar to wild game while others think it more bold and beefy.

 How do I best prepare Grass raised/finished beef?